-Accuracy of International Passenger Survey estimates
+Accuracy of IPS estimates

 This section describes how revisions are carried out in the standard production cycle of the survey.
-Additional potential revisions, to be made on a one-off basis, are described in Section 2: Things you need to know about this release.
+Additional potential revisions, to be made on a one-off basis, are described in the Things you need to know about this release section.

-Figures for the most recent months are provisional and subject to revision in light of (a) more accurate data on passenger figures becoming available at the end of each quarter and (b) additional passenger data obtained at the end of each year.
+Figures for the most recent months are provisional and subject to revision in light of more accurate data on passenger figures becoming available at the end of each quarter, and additional passenger data obtained at the end of each year.

 International Passenger Survey (IPS) monthly estimates are revised in line with the IPS revisions policy.
 The revisions policy is available in the IPS quality and methodology report, to assist you in the understanding of the cycle and frequency of data revisions.
-You are strongly advised to read this policy before using this data for research or policy-related purposes.
+You are strongly advised to read this policy before using these data for research or policy-related purposes.

-Planned revisions usually arise from either the receipt of revised passenger traffic data.
+Planned revisions usually arise from the receipt of revised passenger traffic data.
 Unplanned revisions are made to correct errors to existing data, identified later in the quarterly and annual processing cycle.
 Those of significant magnitude will be highlighted and explained.